bigtoga/Examples/Cloud - Azure/Integrate with Windows Active Directory/DNS/Traffic flow with DNS in Azure.md

   - From your Windows Active Directory DNS

 # Where you configure the DNS servers for the environment
+1. Set up your Windows Active Directory (private) DNS first
-1. When you create the virtual network, you assign a set of DNS Servers (Portal -> Virtual Networks -> <choose your vnet> -> DNS Servers)
+1. Add these servers to the virtual network's DNS Servers (Portal -> Virtual Networks -> <choose your vnet> -> DNS Servers)
-2. All resources created within this vnet will now use these DNS Servers
+2. All VMs and access requests within this vnet will now use two types of DNS:
+    1. It will use the DNS servers in the order they are listed in the vnet ('priority' order)
+    1. If the first DNS server (a) does not have the domain requested, and (b) there is no conditional forwarder set up, it will pass the resolution to Azure-provided name servers (using the reserved Azure IP of 168.63.129.16)
+    1. If you want to have VMs name resolution across virtual networks, you will have to set up conditional forwarders to include the correct DNS suffix

 Azure-provided name resolution:
   - Pros: